ddengyuhao/ddengyuhao.github.io/_pages/about.md

 ## About me

-I am a Ph.D. student in the Department of Computer Science, Beijing Institute of Technology.
-My research interests are mainly in Data Cleaning and Data Lake.
+I am a now a 1st-year Ph.D. student in CS of BIT, mentored by Prof. Ye Yuan.
+I also actively collaborate with Prof. Chengliang Chai.

-Before coming to BIT, I received my Bachelor's degree in School Of Computer Science And Engineering Northeastern University.
+My previous research mainly faces on data preparation.
+Now my research interests are mainly in query optimization in data lake.